Windows 10

 @echo off

-• echo %~dp0 will return the path to the batch location.
+• echo %~dp0 returns the drive and path of the batch file.

-• echo %~f0 will return the path to the batch with filename.
+• echo %~f0 returns the full path including the filename of the batch file:

 @echo off